Guide to the Different Types of Cockroaches

 This may sound a little alarming, but the average home has around 100 different species of arthropods inside.
 Insects, spiders, centipedes, and mites have found ways to coexist with people.
 They survive and thrive alongside us, usually escaping our notice.

-Cockroaches, however, are hard to ignore!
-While there are thousands of cockroach species in the world, only about 70 species are typically found in the United States.
-An even smaller number make up the different types of house roaches.
-These are the cockroach species you are most likely to encounter:
+Cockroaches, however, are hard for most homeowners to ignore!
+While there are thousands of different types in the world, only about 70 species are typically found in the United States.
+An even smaller number makes up the different types of house roaches you may encounter.
+Here are some of the most common types:

 - American Cockroach